chaostoolkit/walkthrough/lab2/README.md

 ]
 ```

-The action is a sequence of interleaved actions and probes.
+The `method` is a sequence of interleaved actions and probes.
 Actions are
 operations against the system whereas probes are merely used to collect data as
 we run the experiment for analysis later on.